EU foreign ministers: Oil embargo on hold

 Not only did Schallenberg speak in advance – but before Hungary’s new demands – of an expected agreement in the coming days.
 Germany’s Foreign Minister Annalena Baerbock also saw an agreement “in the next few days” and emphasized the unity in the EU: “In these times, we Europeans are closer together, despite all the differences, than I have ever experienced before.”

 But at least in the case of the oil embargo, the promised unity is not yet within reach.
 The variant that the oil embargo will be decoupled from the EU’s sixth package of sanctions is still in the air.
-However, Ukraine does not think much of this proposal: “I do not believe that the sixth package of sanctions can be passed without an oil embargo,” said Kuleba after the ministerial meeting.
+However, Ukraine does not think much of this proposal: “I do not believe that the sixth package of sanctions can be passed without an oil embargo,” said Kuleba following the ministerial meeting.

 Kuleba: EU pays “double”

-The negotiations between the EU countries about an oil embargo were supposed to have been completed more than a week ago.
+The negotiations between the EU countries regarding an oil embargo were supposed to have been completed more than a week ago.
 The EU Commission’s original proposal was to end imports of Russian crude oil in six months and oil products in eight months because of the Ukraine war.
 Hungary and Slovakia should be given 20 months.

 Ukrainian Foreign Minister Dmytro Kuleba on a visit to Brussels